spencertipping/ni/doc/cheatsheet_op.md

   * `gC-` - sort rows *descending* by the lexicographic value of the third column
    * `gCA-` - sort rows first by the lexicographic value of the third column, ascending.
 For rows with the same value for the third column, sort by *descending* value of the first column.
   * `gDn` - sort rows ascending by the *numerical* value of the fourth column.
-    * The numeric sort works on integers and floating-point numbers written as decimals.
-    * The numeric sort will **not** work on numbers written in exponential/scientific notation
   * `gEnA-` - sort rows ascending by the numerical value of the fifth column; in the case where values in the fifth column are equal, sort by the lexicographic value of the first column, descending.
+    * **CAVEAT**: The numeric sort works on integers and floating-point numbers written as decimals.
+The numeric sort will **not** work on numbers written in exponential/scientific notation
 * `u`: unique sorted rows
   * `$ ni <data> fACgABu`: get the lexicographically-sorted unique values from the first and third columns of `<data>`.
 * `c`: count sorted rows